vamshireddy/encrypt/README.md

         But the code should be robust against all failures , so error checking can be improved.

+     3. Tuning the parametrs based on the workload.

-     3. Thread stress testing : I did not do full fledged stress test of the like by spawning very large number of threads that can be done.
+     4 .Thread stress testing : I did not do full fledged stress test of the like by spawning very large number of threads that can be done.
         And we can profile the code accordingly